ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

 You can tweak the export/import process with the following parameters:

+ - database: The database to operate on.
+If not specified, the operations will be performed on a default database.
+ - filesystem: The filesystem to operate on.
  - operate-on-types: Specify the types to export/import.
 Usage example: `--operate-on-types=Indexes,Documents,Attachments,Transformers`.
  - filter: Filter documents by a document property.
 Usage example: `--filter=Property-Name=Value`.
  - negative-filter: Filter documents NOT matching a document property.
 Usage example: `--negative-filter=Property-Name=Value`.